pforret/blog.splashing/_topic/music/flamencoguitar.md

 ---
 # flamenco guitar

-A flamenco guitar is a guitar similar to a classical guitar but with thinner tops and less internal  bracing.
+A flamenco guitar is a guitar similar to a classical guitar, but with thinner tops and less  internal bracing.
 It usually has nylon strings, like the classical guitar, but it generally possesses a livelier,  more gritty sound compared to the classical guitar.
 It is used in toque, the guitar-playing part of the art of flamenco.

 ## Unsplash photos